 Making sense of taxesMaking sense of taxes

 A numerical exampleA numerical example

 It is useful to present a numerical example since this is a complex area.
 In this hypothetical example, you are single and own a condo unit in Manhattan.
-Just starting out in your career, you decide to rent the unit while earning wages from your regular job.
+Starting in your career, you decide to rent the unit while earning wages from your regular job.
 Nevertheless, you make significant decisions, such as reviewing prospective tenant applications and approving the renter.
 Therefore, you are an active participant.

 Several years later, your wages grow to $175,000, and you have other income from dividends and interest.
-Any loss from the rental is disqualified, and you can only deduct the passive losses to the extent you have passive gains in that year.
+Any loss from the rental is disqualified; you can only deduct the passive losses to the extent you have passive gains in that year.
 However, if you still have a loss, you can use this credit to offset future passive income.